lynach900/Umoja/README.md

 echo "Venkat Mannava/Anil Kumar was here" >> README.md

 * `make test-acceptance` Runs acceptance tests
 * `make run` Runs the progra
 # Replace {YOUR NAME} with your actual name
-echo "Venkat and Anil was here" README.md
+echo "Venkat and Anil and Lynette was here" README.md